yanshil/Fusion2PyBullet/README.md

 A Fusion 360 script to export urdf files.
 This is a PyBullet adpative version.

-**03/25/2020 BETA: Supporting exportation of  simple nested components (still didn't figure out where the bug is when dealing with complex models)**
+**03/25/2020 BETA: Supporting exportation of  simple nested components.**

+03/27 update: Add "Do not Capture Design History" to fix InternalValidationError.
+See https://github.com/yanshil/Fusion2Pyblluet/wiki/Developer-Notes

 This exports: